N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 23.  https://ipt-ingestion-services-prd1-prd1.service.pr.iptho.co.uk/dataplatform-services/api-doc/#/Identity%20V2%20APIs/DPS-IDNT-PUT-003
 24.  go to the 2nd endpoint change formatting to RAW PRETTY PRINT (see top left corner)
 25.  copy the contents
-26.  past into 3rd endpoint (remove brakckets at the top)
+26.  past into 3rd endpoint (remove brackets at the top left)
 27.  amend the time stap by one sec (26->27)
 ![alt text](image-27.png)
-28. replace identifier below to the correctperson ref
+28. replace "containing_person_handle" identifier below to the correctperson ref
 ![alt text](image-28.png)
 29. excute -> should see code 200
 30. refresh endpoint 2 - should see right person ref where it said "containing_person_handle"